UCL/git-novice/_episodes/05-history.md

 > Above we used
 >
 > ~~~
-> $ git checkout f22b25e mars.txt
+> $ git checkout f22b25e guacamole.md
 > ~~~
 > {: .language-bash}
 >
-> to revert `mars.txt` to its state after the commit `f22b25e`.
+> to revert `guacamole.md` to its state after the commit `f22b25e`.
 But be careful!
 > The command `checkout` has other important functionalities and Git will misunderstand
 > your intentions if you are not accurate with the typing.
 For example,
-> if you forget `mars.txt` in the previous command.
+> if you forget `guacamole.md` in the previous command.
 >
 > ~~~
 > $ git checkout f22b25e